VamseeNY/obsidian-pdf_extractor/README.md

 This is a tool for the Obsidian Plugin- Obsidian-Annotator (https://github.com/elias-sundqvist/obsidian-annotator).

-Export your highlights and annotations created using the Obsidian Annotator to a PDF or markdown file.
+Export your highlights and annotations created using Obsidian Annotator to a PDF or markdown file.

 Steps:
 * Upload your obsidian note containing the annotation-target